Targeting inflammation in atherosclerosis: prospects and limitations

 - Zhang Y, Yang X, Bian F, et al. TNF-α promotes early atherosclerosis by increasing transcytosis of LDL across endothelial cells: crosstalk between NF-κB and PPAR-γ.
 J Mol Cell Cardiol.
 2014;72:85–94. doi: 10.1016/j.yjmcc.2014.02.012

-- Nazarov PG, Maltseva ON, Tanyanskiy DA, et al. The effect of inflammatory factors on transendothelial transport of serum lipoproteins in vitro.
+- Nazarov PG, Maltseva ON, Tanyanskiy DA, et al. Influence of inflammation factors on transendothelial transport of blood serum lipoproteins in vitro.
 Cytokines and inflammation.
-2015;14(4):59-64.
+2015;14(4):59–64.
 EDN: WXDWEZ

 - Wuttge DM, Zhou X, Sheikine Y, et al. CXCL16/SR-PSOX is an interferon-gamma-regulated chemokine and scavenger receptor expressed in atherosclerotic lesions.
 Arterioscler Thromb Vasc Biol.
 2004;24(4):750–755. doi: 10.1161/01.ATV.0000124102.11472.36